jasonmadigan/Huawei-LTE-Router-SMS-to-PushOver/README.md

 If you have successfully run it on other Huawei routers, let me know to add it to the list.

+(*) You have to wait for several minute before the script successfuly works on E8372.

 ## Operational content

 1. Find an unread SMS